dzenis-h/Balkan-Sports-Store/README.md

 # SportsStore2

-> This is a simple Angular App build from scratch using the usual suspects: TypeScript, Bootstrap, HTML, CSS and Nodejs.
+> A simple Angular 5 app build using the usual suspects: TypeScript, Bootstrap, HTML, CSS and Nodejs.
 > It's deployed on Heroku.
-The link is -->  https://balkan-sports.herokuapp.com/
+The link is -->  https://ng-sports.herokuapp.com/store